Contemporary stories focused on real-life struggles and challenges, told with compassion, grace, wit and authenticity.

 Two Moon Bay has it all—it’s located on Wisconsin’s Lake Michigan shore.
 It has all the elements needed for a busy life in a small lakefront town—the Silver Moon Winery and the Half Moon Café to a yacht club that’s the perfect place for big gatherings.
 It has tour boats and waterfront paths and everyone enjoys coffee and at treat at the Bean Grinder.

-Coming in 2019 – Back to Bluestone River series from Harlequin Heartwarming
+Back to Bluestone River

 A prairie town in Central Illinois, Bluestone River was once a lively, prosperous community of family farms and related small businesses.
 Then, as farms were sold or lost and food processing plants closed most of Bluestone River’s young people left for college or to find jobs elsewhere and fewer returned to make a life in their hometown.
 Twenty years ago, shrinking opportunities, love gone wrong, and family troubles, including two deaths that shocked the town, separated a group of high school graduates, most of whom walked —or ran—away.
 Now the town is struggling to redefine itself and one day could have a comeback story to tell.
 Maybe it’s time for those who once left Bluestone River behind to come home and be part of revitalizing their hometown.